 To start and run a successful laundromat, you need a large financial investment so take note of this large financial risk.
 If it does not work out, you could lose all the money you invested.
 The risk is heightened by the fact that you have to hire someone or fully automate your business to make it passive.
 Be sure to hire qualified staff that relates to your business vision.

 Also, ensure you buy high-quality equipment and take a comprehensive insurance policy to prevent damage and unforeseen costs.
 All businesses carry some risk.
 In case of any challenges or mishaps, make sure your insurance can take care of them during the course of business, including flooding, theft and so on.
+There is always risk of substantial time and money loss in any business.

 One of the best aspects of a laundromat business is that it is not affected by seasons or poor economic performance.
 People will always need clean clothes regardless of the season.
 As the world population grows, the demand for clothes and laundry services will rise.
 This makes a laundromat a viable idea for a person looking to earn a passive income well into the future.